DaneroArama/DaneroArama/README.md

 # 💫 About Me:
 I'm a junior front-end developer with a passion for web and application development.
-I'm currently working on multiple projects, including a Student Management System, a Cafe Finder app, and an offline astrology-based personality app called AstroMatch.
+I'm currently working on multiple projects, including a Student Management System, Dashboards, and an offline astrology-based personality app called AstroMatch.
 I'm also learning C# for desktop apps and preparing for the Japanese N3 exam.

 # 💻 Tech Stack: